Awards Terms & Conditions

 Entries & Prizes

-These dates are subject to change but the plan is:
+These dates may be subject to change but upon launch the timeline is:

-The entries must be received by 23.59 (PST) 16 September using the online form.
+Deadline for entries is 23.59 (PST) Fri 8 September using the online form.

-The final winners for each category will be announced at our ceremony in London on Wednesday 2nd November, followed by social media posts and an announcement on our website on Thursday 3rd November.
+The final winners for each category will be announced at our ceremony in London at the end of November / start of December, followed by social media posts and an announcement on our website.

 The following prizes will be available:

-- One special award ($1,000) for each of the following categories, which are chosen by our judges: Outstanding Team, Outstanding Individual, Rising Star, Student Award, Best Non-English Language Viz.
+- One special award ($1,000) for each of the following, which are chosen by our judges: Non-English; Best Studio; Best Individual; Rising Star.

 The prizes are not transferable.